sergei202/okcoders-module2/week1/README.md

 console.log(myName, myAge);
 console.log('My name is %o, my age is %o.', myName, myAge);
 ```

+## jsbin.com
+[jsbin.com](https://jsbin.com) allows us to not only play around with Javascript but also to share it.

 ## `alert()` and `prompt()`
 We can use `alert()` to display a message to the user: `alert('Hi!')`